samkreter/devopshelper/README.md

 1. Create an Azure Storage Account using either the portal or the CLI.

-2. Add the reviewers.json file to the file share.
-An example of the format can be found in the examples folder.
+2. Add the reviewers.json and vsts.config.json file to the file share.
+An example of the format for each can be found in the examples folder. the name of the configuration file can be changed by using the ENV variable VSTS_CONFIG_FILE.

 3. Either build and push the image to a container registry or the latest stable version can be pulled from the dockerhub repository pskreter/vstsreviewer:stable